 The project also necessitated the establishment of tools to allow for data sharing and analysis between NECC partners.
 In order to facilitate early activities a number of tools leveraged the Amazon S3/EC2 cloud storage/computing infrastructure.
 These tools included an interface for file sharing, genome homology searches (BLAST), and cross-referencing of genomic and transcriptomic sequence identities.
-With the establishment of the shared data center (SDC) at UD (with live backup at the University of Maine), these tools have begun to migrate to that permanent hardware.
+With the establishment of the shared data center (SDC) at the University of Delaware (with live backup at the University of Maine), these tools have begun to migrate to that permanent hardware.
 Currently, the data sharing tools have completely relocated to the dedicated storage server at the SDC.
-BLAST server capabilities have also transitioned to the SDC residing on a repurposed six-node cluster provided by UD.
+BLAST server capabilities have also transitioned to the SDC residing on a repurposed six-node cluster provided by the University of Delaware.
 This BLAST cluster supported annotation activities of the third skate workshop and will continue to evolve with this and future projects.

-Programmatic Terms and Conditions
+Programmatic Terms and Conditions -